JARVIS-4356/vendor_dolby_stone/README.md

 DEVICE_MANIFEST_FILE +=
 ```

-Changing the := to += in the device tree, will make, so manifests wont be overwritten
+Changing the := to += in the device tree, won't make manifests be overwritten

 If you face any issues, please report them with proper logs

 Credits:
-@someone5678
-@33bca
-@Woomymy
-for their work on A14 Dolby bringup

-EDIT:
-Apparently some users pointed out that this is silimar to HELLBOY017's implementation
-and its certainly true, but when I made this repo, I  didnt know that existed.
+@kamikaonashi
+@1xtash